zowe/docs-site/docs/extend/extend-apiml/onboard-plain-java-enabler.md

     **Note:** Ensure that you increase the version number when you introduce changes to the API service product family details.

 ### Authentication parameters
 These parameters are not required.
-Parameters that are not specified results in the use of the default values.
-See [Authentication Parameters for Onboarding REST API Services](https://docs.zowe.org/stable/extend/extend-apiml/api-mediation-security#Authentication-parameters) for more details.
+Default values are used when parameters are not specified.
+For more inforamtion, see [Authentication Parameters for Onboarding REST API Services](https://docs.zowe.org/stable/extend/extend-apiml/api-mediation-security#Authentication-parameters).

 ### API Security